huggingface/Google-Cloud-Containers/examples/gke/tei-from-gcs-deployment/README.md

     kubectl port-forward --namespace $NAMESPACE service/tei-service 8080:8080
     ```

-* Accessing the TEI service via the external IP of the ingress, which is the default scenario here since we have defined the ingress configuration in the `./configs/ingress.yaml` file (but it can be skipped in favour of the port-forwarding), that can be retrieved with the following command:
+* Accessing the TEI service via the external IP of the ingress, which is the default scenario here since we have defined the ingress configuration in either the `cpu-configs/ingress.yaml` or the `gpu-config/ingress.yaml` file (but it can be skipped in favour of the port-forwarding), that can be retrieved with the following command:

     ```bash
     kubectl get ingress --namespace $NAMESPACE tei-ingress -o jsonpath='{.status.loadBalancer.ingress[0].ip}'